nithish86-bit/Spaceship-Titanic-Survival-Prediction/README.md

 ## 📌 Project Overview

-This project predicts whether passengers were transported to an alternate dimension using the Spaceship Titanic dataset from Kaggle.
+This project predicts whether passengers were transported to an alternate dimension using the **Spaceship Titanic** dataset from Kaggle.

-The project demonstrates a complete Machine Learning workflow including data preprocessing, exploratory data analysis, feature engineering, model building, evaluation, and prediction.
+The project demonstrates a complete Machine Learning workflow, including data preprocessing, feature engineering, model building, evaluation, and prediction using **Logistic Regression**.

 ---

 ## 📊 Dataset

-Dataset Source:
+**Dataset Source:**
 https://www.kaggle.com/competitions/spaceship-titanic

-Files Used:
+**Files Used:**
-- train.csv
+- `train.csv`
-- test.csv
+- `test.csv`
-- submission.csv
+- `submission.csv`

 ---